 - 1. An immovable thing may be used (encumbered) for securing a claim in such a manner as to grant to the secured creditor the right to receive satisfaction out of the thing before other creditors through the sale or transfer of the thing into his/her ownership (mortgage). - 2.
 A mortgage may likewise be used to secure future or contingent claims if these claims can be determined at the time of creation of the mortgage. - 3.
 A claim secured by a mortgage may be substituted by another claim.
-Such substitution shall require an agreement between the owner and the creditor (mortgagee) and registration of the agreement in the Public Registry. - 3.
-If agricultural land is used (encumbered) for securing a claim, the procedure established by the Organic Law of Georgia on Agricultural Land Ownership shall also be taken into account. - 4.
+Such substitution shall require an agreement between the owner and the creditor (mortgagee) and registration of the agreement in the Public Register. - 4.
 An immovable thing, and a water and air means of transportation owned by a natural person or another natural person may not be used as security for a claim proceeding from a loan/credit agreement to be granted/granted to the natural person (including to the individual entrepreneur). - 5.
-The restriction under paragraph 4 of this article shall not apply to the security of a claim proceeding from a loan/credit agreement to be concluded/concluded by a commercial bank, a microfinance organisation, a non-bank depository institution the credit union, and a loan holding entity that are subject to the supervision of the National Bank of Georgia under the Organic Law of Georgia on the National Bank of Georgia.

-- 6. The restriction under paragraph 4 of this article shall not be effective if the agreement concluded between the parties specifies that a mortgaged immovable thing will be transferred to a natural person (including to an individual entrepreneur) for using as a dwelling room, or to a mortgagee legal person for using as a domicile (legal address).
+The restriction under paragraph 4 of this article shall not apply to the security of a claim proceeding from a loan/credit agreement to be concluded/concluded by a commercial bank, a microfinance organisation, a non-bank depository institution the credit union, and a loan holding entity that are subject to the supervision of the National Bank of Georgia under the Organic Law of Georgia on the National Bank of Georgia. - 6.
+The restriction under paragraph 4 of this article shall not be effective if the agreement concluded between the parties specifies that a mortgaged immovable thing will be transferred to a natural person (including to an individual entrepreneur) for using as a dwelling room, or to a mortgagee legal person for using as a domicile (legal address).
 In addition, if two rights to mortgage have been registered in favour of one and the same natural person (including an individual entrepreneur) or legal person, the restriction under paragraph 4 of this article shall apply to him/her/it when concluding the third and each following mortgage agreement. - 7.
 Parties to a mortgage agreement filed with a registration authority for registration of the right to mortgage shall be responsible for the content of the mortgage agreement, and for the validity and lawfulness of the facts specified therein.